Categories

 Key Chemical Components of Ayahuasca

-The psychoactive properties of ayahuasca are due to two main classes of compounds: beta-carbolines from Banisteriopsis caapi and tryptamines (primarily DMT) from Psychotria viridis.
+The psychoactive properties of ayahuasca are due to two main classes of compounds: beta-carbolines from Banisteriopsis caapi and tryptamines (primarily DMT) from Psychotria Viridis.

 Beta-Carbolines: Monoamine Oxidase Inhibitors (MAOIs)